OpenMined/PyGrid-deprecated---see-PySyft-/README.md

 The latest PyGrid Gateway and Node images are available on the Docker Hub.
 - PyGrid - `openmined/grid-gateway`
-- PyGrid Node - `openmined/grid-node`
+- Grid Node - `openmined/grid-node`

 ##### 1.1 - Setting the Domain Names